 We’ll assume you have decided that towing isn’t for you and you want four wheels under your mobile accommodation, and if it’s OK with you, we’ll stick to the generic term of motorhome to cover the plethora of sizes and types throughout these hints and tips.

 Although you might think your ideal motorhome is whatever you can afford within your budget, it might not be quite that straightforward as there’s a couple of important practical and legal considerations, starting with the maximum weight of the vehicle.

-If you passed your UK driving test on or before 1 January 1997, and you haven’t taken an additional test to get the full entitlement, then you will only legally be allowed to drive any vehicle with a maximum weight of 3,500kg.
+If you passed your UK driving test on or after 1 January 1997, and you haven’t taken an additional test to get the full entitlement, then you will only legally be allowed to drive any vehicle with a maximum weight of 3,500kg.
 That’s the law, and it will mean that some of the bigger and heavier motorhomes are off limits to you.
 It is possible to take an additional test to give the same, full entitlement (up to 7.5 tonnes) of licences from tests taken on or before 1 January 1997.

 Do bear in mind that larger vehicles/motorhomes with an unladen weight of more than 3.05 tonnes have a lower speed limits on single and dual carriageways.

 You should also consider how much ‘payload’ there is for all the stuff you will be tempted to take with you, especially if the motorhome has one of those large ‘garages’ at the back that could so easily tempt you to fill all that space available.
 If you’re motorhome is overloaded you’re risking your own safety (and others), getting in trouble with the Law, and possibly invalidating any warranty on the vehicle.